notseefire/notseefire/README.md

 ### TODO
  Now I am focusing on projects:
- - A Unix-like Operating System
- - GPGPU benchmarking
- - Reading DDIA
+ - Reading Linux network subsystem

 <!--
 **notseefire/notseefire** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.